 Optometry License Levels in West Virginia

-• OD after the license number means the optometrist will have DPA/TPA topical and some oral pharmaceutical prescriptive authority.
+- OD after the license number means the optometrist has DPA/TPA topical and some oral pharmaceutical prescriptive authority.
 See W. Va.
 State Rule §14-2-7 and W. Va.
-State Code §30-8-9 for oral formularies (posted under Laws and Rules Governing Optometry).
+State Code §30-8-9 for oral formularies (posted under Optometry Laws and Rules).
 Hydrocodone and hydrocodone combination products are permitted for a limited three-day supply.

 All WV optometric licenses expire on June 30th of each year with annual renewal.